Surajv311/mDumpSWE/Linux-internals-and-commands/README.md

 - `which python`: Displays path where executable file of python is located.
 - `top`: Displays real-time information about system processes, including CPU and memory usage.
 - `set | grep AWS_KEY`: Displays environment variables (set) and filters the output to show lines containing AWS_KEY using grep.
-- `screen -ls`: Lists currently running screen sessions.
+- `screen -ls`: Lists currently running screen sessions. screen command in Linux provides the ability to launch and use multiple shell sessions from a single ssh session.
 - `screen -S vikas`: Starts a new screen session with the name vikas.
 - `find ~ -name aws_credentials`: Searches for files named aws_credentials in the user's home directory (~).
 - `grep -iR AWS_KEY *`: Searches recursively (-R) for occurrences of AWS_KEY in files in the current directory and its subdirectories (*).